sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/nf_orders.rst

 defining polynomial, and in some cases this can be very slow (much slower than Magma).
-Perhaps this could be fixed by using Singular's multivariate polynomials modulo an appropriate ideal, since Singular polynomial arithmetic is extremely flast.
+Perhaps this could be fixed by using Singular's multivariate polynomials modulo an appropriate ideal, since Singular polynomial arithmetic is extremely fast.
 Also, Sage has very little direct support for constructive class field theory, which is a major motivation for explicit computation with relative orders; it would be good to expose more of Pari's functionality in